Meade Infinity 70mm AZ Telescope Review – Recommended Scope

 What can you see?

-There are also a fair amount of double stars and asteroids which can be spotted with the Infinity 70, though they will remain points of light (if perhaps colorful ones) no matter what magnification – or telescope – you use.
+There are also a fair amount of double stars and asteroids that can be spotted with the Infinity 70, though they will remain points of light (if perhaps colourful ones) no matter what magnification or telescope you use.

 An amateur astronomer and telescope maker from Connecticut who has been featured on TIME Magazine, National Geographic, Sky & Telescope, La Vanguardia, and The Guardian.